grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 1. Optionally, enable **Override general timings** to override the timing options configured in the group notification policy.
 1. Click **Save policy** to save your changes.

-You can also create a child policy in the following way.
+## Add a sibling policy

 1. In the left-side menu, click **Alerts & IRM** and then **Alerting**.
 1. Click **Notification policies**.
 1. Expand the specific policy you want to update.
 1. Click **Add new policy** -> **Insert above** or **Insert below**.

    Notification policies are evaluated from top to bottom, so it is key to be able to choose which notification policy receives alerts first.
-Adding nested notification policies instead of always inserting a child policy as well as being able tp choose where to insert is key to managing where your alerts go.
+Adding sibling notification policies instead of always inserting a child policy as well as being able tp choose where to insert is key to managing where your alerts go.

 5. Click **Save policy** to save your changes.